 Laura Quinton (firstname.lastname@example.org) is a PhD student in Modern European History at New York University.
 She researches the history of twentieth-century British ballet.
 The Alumnae Association of Barnard College and the Center for Ballet and the Arts at New York University have supported her work.
 Her entry on the Russian impresario Serge Diaghilev will appear in the forthcoming Routledge Encyclopedia of Modernism.

-Emily Rutherford (email@example.com) is a Ph.D. student in modern British and European history at Columbia University.
+Emily Rutherford (email@example.com) is a Ph.D. student in modern British history at Columbia University.
 Her dissertation is a history of opposition to coeducation at British universities between 1870 and 1935, and she is interested broadly in the history of education and gender/sexuality in modern Britain.
 Her research has been funded by the Columbia Graduate School, the Heyman Center for the Humanities, and the North American Council for British Studies; her publications include “Impossible Love and Victorian Values: J.A.
 Symonds and the Intellectual History of Homosexuality,” Journal of the History of Ideas 75:4 (2014) and “Arthur Sidgwick’s Greek Prose Composition: Gender, Affect, and Sociability,” Journal of British Studies 56:1 (2017).

 Abigail Sage (firstname.lastname@example.org) is a PhD student at the University of Cambridge.
 She is interested in the cultural and social history of late nineteenth- and early twentieth-century Britain.
 Her AHRC-funded PhD looks at the literary environment and lived experiences of aspiring writers from 1870 to the start of the First World War.

 Taym Saleh (email@example.com) is a PhD student at the University of Cambridge.
 He is interested in modern British political history, and his thesis will examine changing attitudes towards the European Union in British politics in the 1980s.
 He has previously co-authored “The electoral dynamics of conservatism, 1885-1910: ‘negative unionism’ reconsidered” in the Historical Journal (June 2016) and has published “The decline of the Scottish Conservative party in north-east Scotland, 1965-79: a regional perspective” in Parliamentary History (forthcoming).